cjcarvajal/sentiment-analysis/README.md

 | 0  | 0.72 | 0.83  | 0.77 | 6757 |
 | 1  | 0.80 | 0.68 | 0.74 | 6743 |

-The accuracy of the model is around 0.755.
+The accuracy of the model is 0.755.

 ### Getting predictions